 On January 28, 2011, we acquired all of the outstanding capital stock of Taligen Therapeutics, Inc. (Taligen) in a transaction accounted for under the acquisition method of accounting for business combinations.
-Under the acquisition method of accounting, the assets acquired and liabilities assumed of Taligen were recorded as of the acquisition date, at their respective fair values.
-The reported consolidated financial condition and results of operations after completion of the acquisition reflect these fair values.
-Taligens's results of operations are included in the consolidated financial statements from the date of acquisition.
+Under the acquisition method of accounting, the assets acquired and liabilities assumed of Taligen were recorded as of the acquisition date at their respective fair values.
+The reported consolidated financial condition after completion of the acquisition reflect these fair values.
+Taligen's results of operations are included in the consolidated financial statements from the date of acquisition.